fltk/fltk/README.MSWindows.txt

  Creating new Projects
 -----------------------

-FIXME: this is still the VC2008 documentation!

 This chapter assumes that libraries and headers are copied into

-  C:\Program Files\Microsoft Visual Studio 9.0\VC
+  C:\Program Files\Microsoft Visual Studio 10.0\VC\

-Create a new project of type "General", "Empty Project".
-Open the Project Properties dialog and add "WIN32" in the Preprocessor Definitions (Configuration Properties > C/C++ > Preprocessor > Preprocessor Definitions).
+Create a new project of type "General", "Empty Project" and add a simple "C++" file to it.
+The FLTK "hello" source code is a good base.

-Now add "Comctl32.lib" and all the LFKT libraries that you will need (at least "fltk.lib") to Additional Dependencies (Configuration Properties > Linker > Additional Dependencies).
+Now open the Project Properties dialog and add "Comctl32.lib" and all the FLTK libraries that you want to use (at least "fltk.lib") to Additional Dependencies (Configuration Properties > Linker > Additional Dependencies).
+In the same dialog, add "WIN32" to the C++ Preprocessor Definitions (Configuration Properties > C/C++ > Preprocessor > Preprocessor Definitions).

-Add a simple C++ file with a few FLTK commands and run it with F5.
+Compile and run your test program with F5.

 You can also include .fl resources: add a new Hedare file to you project, but let the name end in .fl.
 Right-click and select "Open with...".
 Add "fluid.exe" from the "bin" directory and set it as the default editor.

-To automatically compile .fl files, open the Properties editor and set the Custom Build Steps to:
+To automatically compile .fl files, open the Properties editor and cahnge the Element Type to Custom Build and click Apply.
+Now set the Custom Build Steps to:

-  Command Line: fluid.exe -c $(InputPath)
+  Command Line: fluid.exe -c %(FullPath)
   Description: Compiling Fluid .fl file
   Outputs: $(InputDir)$(InputName).cxx; $(InputDir)$(InputName).h